• Skip to primary navigation

 Place the pans in the oven and bake for 10-15 minutes, until nice and golden brown, rotating the pans halfway through the bake time.
 Let cool for about 10 minutes and serve with ramekins of warm marinara sauce for dipping.

-Calzones after baking piled on baking sheet with one cut open to see the cheesy insides
+Calzones after baking piled on baking sheet with one cut in half and a small crock of pizza sauce.

 Can You Freeze Calzones?